norm/deck/README.markdown

     sudo pip install .

-    # to play a single track and quit
+    # to play a single track then exit
     deck play track.mp3

     # to play indefinitely from the redis queue
     deck spin

+    # to make the indefinite player exit
+    deck quit

     # to queue up music
     deck queue track.mp3 [...]